-During the Plan of Success Period, the student will:
+During the Plan of Success Period, the student may:

 - 1. Attend a conference with parents, administrator & faculty advisor.
-At this meeting, the terms of the probation will be discussed. - 2.
-Meet regularly with a faculty advisor for encouragement, planning, and progress reports. - 3.
+At this meeting, the terms of the Plan of Success will be discussed. - 2.
+Meet regularly with a faculty mentor/counselor for encouragement, planning, and progress reports. - 3.
 Be ineligible for all extracurricular activities.
-Students may be allowed to practice but not play.
+Students may be allowed to practice but not play. - 4.
+Require outside counseling with the school having the authority to consult with outside counselor. - 5.
+Be asked to take a drug test.